DISH Network is a popular satellite TV provider for consumers.

 Installation & Setup of DISH

 Around the time that this review opportunity came to fruition, we had just relocated our company from a small town in western Massachusetts to beautiful St. Petersburg, Florida.
+We wanted to make sure we covered the installation and setup process as we didn't see this mention in much of the other DISH Network reviews.

 I called DISH and spoke with a representative over the phone who scheduled my installation appointment with one of their certified representatives.
 They informed me that I would need to be present at my home for the installation appointment.

-They gave me a 5 hour window of time that the technician would arrive and the installation process could take anywhere from 2-4 hours once begun.
+DISH gave me a 5 hour window of time that the technician would arrive and the installation process could take anywhere from 2-4 hours once begun.

-On the day of the installation, the representative arrived within an hour of my scheduled appointment window and the whole process took about three hours from start to finish.
+On the day of the installation, the DISH representative arrived within an hour of my scheduled appointment window and the whole process took about three hours from start to finish.

 However, this process was likely longer than most since it included many tasks including mounting the satellite, installing the Hopper 3 along with three wireless Joeys, configuring their wireless to match my network and explaining how to use the most common features.